Instructions regarding projected images…the parts in bold italics have been updated for 2018.

 Some people are a little unsure of the best way to convert images so as to get the best out of them in competition.
 Here are a few hints.

-We project in landscape format 1400 pixels wide and 1050 pixels tall so the images will look their best if presented at this size.
+We project in landscape format 1600 pixels wide and 1200 pixels tall so the images will look their best if presented at this size.
 If you get the size slightly too big the software we use will scale the image to fit on screen but if it is too small you will end up with a small image to be judged.
+If your image is not the same shape as this (i.e. not 4:3 ratio), then fill up the width for long thin images (make your image 1600px wide by less than 1200px high) or, for images that are nearer to square, fill up the height (make your image 1200px high by less than 1600px wide).
+Please do not fill the unused area with black.

 These are the steps in the action: